How Yoga Healed Me

 10 Things About Me

-4. I’m a total nerd and can’t stop learning about yoga, psychology, neuroscience, philosophy, energy, and what makes humans tick.
+I’m a total nerd and can’t stop learning about yoga, psychology, neuroscience, philosophy, energy, and the meaning of our existence.

-If you ever have questions you can always reach me at maha@yogimaha.com, and I will personally respond to you.
+If you ever want to connect with me, ask a question or simply say hi, you can always reach me at maha@yogimaha.com, and I will personally respond to you.

 Much love and gratitude,